Sunday, September 11, 2022

 The responsibility of filming inside the caves underwater fell to the experienced Thai cinematographer Sayombhu Mukdeeprom.
 He previously worked in Thailand’s Palme d’Or winner mystical dark fable “Uncle Boonmee Who Can Recall His Past Lives” and in the luminous Italian production “Call Me by Your Name.”
 The camera setups in the scenes filmed underwater in a limited space were complex, with fascinating results.

-Hollywood history has plenty of “survivor movies,” although since the 1970s, those films have become more popular.
-The popular projects showing the victims’ journey and people’s struggle to survive to begin with “Towering Inferno,” “Poseidon,” “Survive! /Supervivientes de Los Andes,” and even “Titanic.”
+Hollywood history has plenty of “survivor movies,” although those films have become more popular since the 1970s.
+Popular projects showing the victims’ journey and people’s struggle to survive begin with “Towering Inferno,” “Poseidon,” “Survive! /Supervivientes de Los Andes,” and even “Titanic.”

 Other more recent survivor epics include “The Impossible,” directed by J.A.
 Bayona (“The Orphanage/El Orfanato,” “Jurassic World: Fallen Kingdom”), which is also set in Thailand during the 2004 Indian Tsunami.
 “The 33,” directed by Patricia Riggen (“Under the Same Moon”), is a movie led by Antonio Banderas and Juliette Binoche chronicling the story of the copper miners trapped in Chile who survived thanks to the international effort.